 Tripura govt not standing by newspaper industry during COVID-19 crisis, raiding offices: Media body

-The ICA department, however, denied that any newspaper offices were raided.
+ICA Director Ratan Biswas, however, denied that any newspaper offices were raided.
+"If specific instances of such incidents are brought to our notice, we will definitely investigate it," he said.
 The Registrar of Newspapers for India (RNI), a central government agency that checks circulation of newspapers, has suspended verification due to COVID-19 pandemic, while the Audit Bureau of Circulations, which certifies circulation figures of publications, has also closed audit, the TNS claimed.

 Due to the lockdown, companies have stopped issuing advertisements in newspapers across the world and the owners of publications are either going for retrenchment or slashing salary of employees, it said.
 The governments of Gujarat, Karnataka, Punjab, Andhra Pradesh and Telangana have announced financial packages for the survival of the media industry, while the Tripura government is raiding newspaper offices, it claimed.